tymyrddin/scripts-webapp/crawler/README.md

 # Simple crawler

-When you’re attacking a custom web application or large site, knowing all of the files accessible on the web server can be very handy.
-To this end, a crawler can discover as much of the web application as possible: configuration files, leftover development files, debugging scripts, and other security breadcrumbs can provide sensitive information or expose functionality that software developers did not intend.
+It is not uncommon for a single web server to serve several web applications.
-The only way to discover this content is to use a brute-forcing tool to hunt down common filenames and directories.
+If attacking the server, these other hostnames may give an easier way to get a shell.
+It is not rare to find an insecure web application, or even development resources, located on the same machine as the target.

 The basic functionality of it.
-It [gets as good as the wordlist is](/bf_locations).
+It [gets as good as the wordlist is](/bing_burp).